 The dummy variable coefficients themselves are usually not of primary interest, but they can provide useful information.
 For instance, we can see which cities have unusually high or low crime rates after accounting for unemployment.

-Fixed effects are powerful, but they’re not magic.
-It’s crucial to understand exactly what they do and don’t control for.
+Fixed effects are useful, but they are not a cure-all.
+It is worth being precise about what they do and do not control for.

 Unit fixed effects (\(a_i\)) absorb all characteristics of unit \(i\) that are constant over time: